 – Ashley Duggan, Cohort 2013 Associate, Lead Teacher for the Faculty of English and Humanities, Katherine High School, Northern Territory

-Teach For Australia has already produced its first group of principals: one principal, one campus principal, two acting principals and one acting assistant principal.
+As of 2017, 65 per cent of Alumni remain in teaching, with over half in school leadership roles, including one principal, one campus principal, two acting principals and one acting assistant principal.

 “Teach For Australia challenged me to take seriously the social impact that schools and educators have the power to make.
 As a result, I am driven, challenged and supported by an ongoing community to make as much of a difference as possible in each individual to ensure that they have the best possible future of their choosing.”